microsoft/pxt-adafruit/docs/reference/offline.md

 ## The new in-browser compiler

 The compilation from a script to ARM machine code is now done entirely in the browser  (read the [in depth story](https://www.touchdevelop.com/docs/touch-develop-in-208-bits) about building the compiler).
 The new compiler is used by the Block Editor, Touch Develop and Code Kingdoms to create a .hex file solely within the confines of your web browser (no Internet connection is needed).
-The micro:bit compilation process (see page 10 in the [Quick Start Guide](/js/quick-start)) has been updated below to reflect the new compiler architecture, as shown below:
+The micro:bit compilation process is shown below:

 ![](/static/mb/offline-2.png)